 And that’s what Valentine’s Day should really be about.
 Not a litmus test of your romantic life, but a chance to let the people you care about know how you feel.
-It should be a time to tell your mom, your friends, heck, your yoga teacher, that they make a difference in your life.
+It should be a time to tell your mom, your friends, heck, your yoga teacher, and even the four-legged creatures you love that they make a difference in your life.
 The dreaded Valentine’s Day would no longer be about the have’s and have not’s—since we all have people (and pets) in our loves that we truly love.

 Or maybe Valentine’s Day should be about showing yourself some love.
 Do something indulgent for yourself: Lock yourself in your bathroom for a long bath with a glass of wine and a good book.
 Get a manicure and pedicure.
 Go for a 5-mile run.
 Stream the entire series of Friends on Netflix.

 I guess what I’m saying that no matter your love-life status, Valentine’s Day doesn’t have to suck.
 The day doesn’t have to be a Kay Jewelers ad to be able to enjoy it.
 This year, make it about love not romance.